• Skip to primary navigation

 Lemon Saffron Matzo Ball Soup via LittleFerraroKitchen.com

-6) Next, strain the soup through a fine mesh sieve and discard aromatics. (*Note: I left the dried lemon in because I just love the flavor).
+6) Strain the soup through a fine mesh sieve and discard aromatics. (*Note: I left the dried lemon in because I just love the flavor).
 Return soup base to your pot.
 Taste for seasoning.

 Lemon Saffron Matzo Ball Soup via LittleFerraroKitchen.com

-7) Next, bring your soup back to a simmer.
-Add your chopped carrots, celery and matzo balls.
+7) Bring soup back to a simmer.
+Add chopped carrots, celery and matzo balls.
 The soup should be at a constant simmer but not overly-boiling.
 Cover pot and cook matzo balls for 35 minutes.
-When ready, they should be floating.
+When ready, the matzo balls should be floating.

 Lemon Saffron Matzo Ball Soup via LittleFerraroKitchen.com

 9) Ladle soup in bowls with matzo balls and chicken and then pour in soup.
-Add additional lemon slices.
+Add additional lemon slices and herbs.

 Lemon Saffron Matzo Ball Soup